 - Subject line: Write a strong subject line that will entice your audience to open your email.

 - Tone: Write your message in a personal tone to appeal to your audience’s trust.
 Think of the way you would address a friend.

 - Length: Keep it to the point.
 Communicate your message saying no more and no less than you need to.

-- Rapport: Build rapport with your audience.
+- Rapport: Build a relationship with your audience and be empathetic.

 - Call to action: Define the single thing you want your audience to do, and tell them to do it.

 Take each of these six steps, and your message will be ready to go.

 Use content marketing